-It's able to make many substances in the body that are essential for the production of bone and tissues.
-It also makes cholesterol, which is an essential part of the walls of cells.
+Your liver makes many substances in the body that are essential for the production of bone and tissues.
+It also makes cholesterol, which is an important part of cell walls.

-The liver breaks down harmful substances so that the body can get rid of them in urine or faeces.
+Your liver breaks down harmful substances so that the body can get rid of them in your wee (urine) or poo (faeces).
 This includes alcohol, many drugs, and waste products from normal body processes.
-So if the liver is not working properly, harmful substances can build up and cause problems with the normal functions of the body.
+If the liver is not working properly, harmful substances can build up and cause problems.

 The type of liver cancer you have depends on where it starts and the type of cell it starts in.
 Knowing which type of liver cancer you have helps your doctors decide what treatment you need.
 The different types of primary liver cancer are:

 - hepatocellular carcinoma (HCC), this is the most common type of liver cancer

 - fibrolamellar cancer, a rare type of HCC

 - angiosarcoma (or haemangiosarcoma), which starts in the blood vessels of the liver and is extremely rare